Garuda-IIITH-RRC/Octomap_FastPlanner_simulation/README.md

 2. catkin_ws\
   Contains mavros

-3. save FasterPlannerOctomap in a catkin workspace and name it as fastplanner_ws\
+3. save FastPlannerOctomap in a catkin workspace and name it as fastplanner_ws\
   Contains mapping, planning and controller